telerik/reporting-docs/knowledge-base/error-value-cannot-be-null-parameter-name-instance-vs2017-report-designer.md

 1. Check the version of the currently installed Telerik Reporting extension
 1. Use the [Upgrade Wizard]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/visual-studio-report-designer/upgrade-wizard%}) to upgrade/downgrade the project to the version of the extension.

-## Solution 2 - Re-install Telerik Reporting
+### Solution 2 - Re-install Telerik Reporting

-You can download `MSI` file to install Telerik Reporting as described in the [How to download Telerik Reporting installer]({%slug telerikreporting/installation%}#using-the-msi-file).
+You can download the `MSI` file to install Telerik Reporting as described in the [How to download Telerik Reporting installer]({%slug telerikreporting/installation%}#using-the-msi-file).
 After downloading the installer, our recommendation is to run the MSI file per Visual Studio edition:

 * VS 2017 and VS 2019